 “I suppose you’re all wondering why I called this special meeting,” Bannerman said to the workers assembled in the auditorium the next morning.
 “It’s to announce the development of a new breakthrough drug!
 Working on his own, one of our technicians has come up with a drug that will revolutionize cholesterol treatments and make a mint for Bannerman Pharmaceuticals in the bargain!
 Naturally, Bannerman will show its gratitude to this innovative young man!
 I give you the hero of the hour: Dr. Arnold Glassman!”

 The whole auditorium thundered with applause.
-In the back row, one young man ground his teeth in frustrated rage.
+In the back row, one young man with thin, balding hair ground his teeth in frustrated rage.